MiketheChap/worldwidestew/content/events/2025-03-20-ai-for-the-rest-of-us-a-hands-on-workshop.md

 categories:
   - society
 ---
-🚀 REGISTRATION for this even has closed.
-New sessions will coming in July and August.
+🚀 REGISTRATION for the **May session has closed***.
+New sessions will coming in July and August 2025.
 I'll announce the dates soon.

 🚀  ANNOUNCING TWO SESSIONS: "AI for the Rest of Us" - A Hands-On Workshop